greg-js/arch-wiki-md-repo/wiki/_content/WMFS2.md

 From the [project home page](http://wmfs.info/):

-	_WMFS<sup>2</sup> is a lightweight and highly configurable tiling window manager for X written in C. WMFS<sup>2</sup> is a free software distributed under the BSD license. it can be drive from keyboard or mouse and it's configuration stands in one text file easily understandable._
+	_WMFS is a lightweight and highly configurable tiling window manager for X written in C. WMFS is a free software distributed under the BSD license. it can be drive from keyboard or mouse and it's configuration stands in one text file easily understandable._

 ## Contents